bump-sh/docs/src/_help/continuous-integration/cli.md

   Response modified: 200
     [Breaking] Body attribute modified: energie
 ```
+> You can create as many diffs as you like without being authenticated.
+This is a **free and unlimited service** provided as long as you use the service fairly.
+{: .info}

 By default the command will always exit with a successful return code.
 If you
 want to use this command in a CI environment and want the command to fail **in